-Annikki Poetry Festival 2016 will be crossing artistic borders with the theme of Poets Sans Frontières.
-The event will gather performers whose work combines poetry with other art forms, such as dance, visual arts, music, performance and live art.
-Many of the performances will be one-off shows produced exclusively for Annikki Poetry Festival.
+Annikki Poetry Festival June 11 2016 was crossing artistic borders with the theme of Poets Sans Frontières.
+The event gathered performers whose work combines poetry with other art forms, such as dance, visual arts, music, performance and live art.
+Many of the performances were one-off shows produced exclusively for Annikki Poetry Festival.

-The festival will once again feature prominent international performers: the stage will be taken by Gregory Pardlo, winner of the 2015 Pulitzer Prize for poetry, Yumi Fuzuki, one of the most renowned young poets in Japan, Martin Glaz Serup who is one of the most acclaimed contemporary poets in Denmark and Kári Tulinius a poet from Iceland.
+The festival featured prominent international performers: the stage was taken by Gregory Pardlo, winner of the 2015 Pulitzer Prize for poetry, Yumi Fuzuki, one of the most renowned young poets in Japan, Martin Glaz Serup who is one of the most acclaimed contemporary poets in Denmark and Kári Tulinius a poet from Iceland.

-This year, Finnish artists at Annikki include Vilja-Tuulia Huotarinen & Satu Tuittila, Paperi T, Helena Sinervo & Tiina Poutanen, J.K.
+Finnish artists at Annikki included Vilja-Tuulia Huotarinen & Satu Tuittila, Paperi T, Helena Sinervo & Tiina Poutanen, J.K.
 Ihalainen & Reijo Kela, Mikko Sarvanne Hip Company & Jussi Pelkonen, Mustat silmät, Claes Andersson, Katja Kettu, Laura Lindstedt, Raisa Jäntti, Marjo Kirjavainen and Mikko Mankinen.

-Annikki Poetry Festival’s performance program features four artists working in Finland: Magnús Logi Kristinsson, Egle Oddo, Janne Rahkila and Roi Vaara.
-The works in the programme will present several interpretations of encounters between performance art and poetry.
-The programme is curated by Kaisa Luukkonen.
+2016 Annikki Poetry Festival’s performance program featured four artists working in Finland: Magnús Logi Kristinsson, Egle Oddo, Janne Rahkila and Roi Vaara.
+The works in the programme presented several interpretations of encounters between performance art and poetry.
+The programme was curated by Kaisa Luukkonen.
 Read more!